 Talking with healthcare providers about cancer can be overwhelming.
 It can be hard to take in all of the information.
 It helps to be prepared.
-Make a list of questions and bring them to your appointments.
-Write the answers down in a notebook.
+Make a list of questions and bring them with you to your appointments.
 Make sure you ask how the treatment will change your daily life, including your diet, your ability to talk, and how you will look and feel after treatment.
 Ask how successful the treatment is expected to be, and what the risks and possible side effects are.
+Write the answers down in a notebook.
 You may also want to ask a friend or family member to go with you.
-He or she can take notes and write down the answers, and also ask questions you may not think of.
+He or she can take notes, write down the answers, and also ask questions you may not think of.
 You can also ask your healthcare provider if you can record the conversation.

 Where exactly is the cancer?

 What is the grade and stage of my cancer?

 Has the cancer spread anywhere else in my body?

 Are there other tests that need to be done before we can decide on treatment?

 What are my treatment choices?

 What treatment do you think is best for me?